-The UK is due to leave the European Union on Friday 29th March 2019.
+The UK is due to leave the European Union by 31st October 2019.
 If the EU-UK Withdrawal Agreement is approved, a transition period is expected to apply up to 31st December 2020, during which the vast majority of EU directives – including the European Works Council directive – will continue to apply to the UK (this is still subject to final agreement).
 UK legislation implementing the EWC directive will therefore have to remain in place until the end of the transition period.

 After the transition period, the EWC directive will no longer apply to the UK – unless a post-Brexit trade deal between the UK and the EU applies the directive to the UK, which seems improbable.
 At that point, it will not be possible for a company to fulfil its legal obligations deriving from the directive by means of UK legislation.
 The same is true if the UK leaves the EU without a Withdrawal Agreement.

 Once the EWC directive ceases to apply to the UK, there will be several implications, the main ones concerning:

 - The requirement to have a European Works Council.
 Up to the end of any transition period, the UK would be treated like a member state, so UK employees must be counted when calculating the employee thresholds that determine whether a company is subject to the EWC legislation.
 Once the directive no longer applies to the UK, UK employees should not be counted for the purpose of the thresholds.
 The great majority of companies in scope of the directive are expected to still meet the thresholds, even when UK employees are excluded, so they would remain in scope.
 However, some companies may no longer meet the thresholds if their UK employees are excluded from the calculation – these companies would no longer have a statutory obligation to have a European Works Council.
 However, if an EWC is set up under an agreement, it may be necessary to check the wording of the agreement to establish whether there would be an on-going obligation to maintain the EWC.